cvolm/maxforlive/README.md

 # Max for Live
 Max For Live devices and other Max stuff

 ### Velocity Mapper

 <img src="https://raw.githubusercontent.com/cvolm/max/master/Images/velocity-mapper.png" width="518">

 This device lets you play around with velocity data and map it to different destinations.

+Features:
 * Amount and Drive to control intensity
 * Low and High to set minimum and maximum values
 * Delay data by note values from 1/32 to 1/2
 * Invert intensity (highest value becomes lowest value)
 * Note Off to also trigger data output on note off for nice effects
 * Input and output monitoring

-The output data can be mapped to multiple destinations at the same time:
+* Output data can be mapped to aftertouch, pitchbend and up to four different CC types at the same time
-* Pressure / Aftertouch
-* Pitchbend
-* Up to four different CC types

 ### Perfourmer Control

 <img src="https://github.com/cvolm/max/blob/master/Images/perfourmer-control.png" width="331">